PR-201904F/Convert-Livewire-Project-into-bootstrap-jetstream-Laravel/README.md

-Enter This in your Terminal
+## 1.Enter This in your Terminal
-## 1.composer require nascent-africa/jetstrap --dev
+composer require nascent-africa/jetstrap --dev

-Enter This in your Terminal
+## 2.Enter This in your Terminal
-## 2.php artisan jetstrap:swap livewire
+php artisan jetstrap:swap livewire

-Enter This in your Terminal
+## 3.Enter This in your Terminal
-## 3.npm install
+npm install

-Enter This in your Terminal
+## 4.Enter This in your Terminal
-## 4.npm run dev
+npm run dev

+## Note:
-if npm run dev Not work so Enter This in your Terminal
+## if npm run dev Not work so Enter This in your Terminal
-## 4.npm run watch
+npm run watch